BSEN12588:2006 - the continued use of code numbers

 So why?

-Many of the questions and subsequent comments that we receive allude to the same unspoken conclusion; and for the record, you are not alone, as it also puzzles us.
-We put it down to being, ‘one of the mysteries of the orient’ how all those “unbiased and impartial” bodies and organisations have ‘independently’ read ‘the exact same document [BSEN12588:2006]’, that ‘does not refer to, nor describe imperial descriptions’ such as ‘Code 4’; yet they all use these very same descriptions[?].
+Much of the feedback that we receive result in the repeat of the same question being asked, which is; "How is it that “unbiased and impartial” bodies and organisations have ‘independently’ read ‘the exact same document [BSEN12588:2006]’, that ‘does not refer to, nor describe imperial descriptions’ such as ‘Code 4’; yet the very same bodies 'all' use the imperial references when describing their products[?]."
 Furthermore, they ‘all’ independently, decided to remove the same colour code from the local market[?].

 Alas, there does not seem to be such a drive, so it falls to us to deliver the message - and we can’t do it on our own.
 So please share and let’s start a conversation.